Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-one-on-one-interactive-video-meeting-web-tool-using-agora.md

 - Client- contractor video call
 - One-on-one consultant video call

 We will be using Agora to connect two people so they can have a video conference.
 We will be using vanilla JavaScript to create this project.
-The cool part is that you can type along and create your own version!
+The cool part is that you can type along and make your version!

-The end result will look like this demo:
+The result will look like this demo:

 <video autoplay loop muted playsinline>
   <source src="https://res.cloudinary.com/daily-dev-tips/video/upload/q_auto/video-agora_g3qlhn.webm" type="video/webm" />